|

 I am an army officer

+and will be deployed soon.
 Can I marry civilly for legal issues until I return home? - Matt

 Father,